cryptocracy/boostx-site/content/pages/support.md

         tagline: This is the tagline
         subtitle: BoostX is not a wallet.
         text: >
-          Transaction data is passed to your existing Wallet (Leather or Xverse) Extension.
+          Transaction data is passed to your existing Wallet (Leather or Xverse).
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg